henry-doan/dpl-blog/README.md

 }
 ```

-You can select certain HTML elements by their class, id or by the element it self.
+You can select certain HTML elements by their class, id or by the element itself.
 Also be aware that if you select a certain selector in the CSS, all of the elements that the selector will share all the styles.
-For example if you have a selector of h1 that means all of the h1 on the page will have the style specified in the CSS.
-Sometimes you might not want all the h1 ones to have the styles that is why using classes and ids are recommended in for selectors in CSS.
+For example, if you have a selector of h1 that means all of the h1 on the page will have the style specified in the CSS.
+Sometimes you might not want all the h1 ones to have the styles that are why using classes and ids are recommended in for selectors in CSS.

 ### CSS Comment
 This is an example of a CSS comment: